-When it comes to books about writing, there are endless guides and manuals that can teach what to do—and what not to do.
-Many books find their way onto our writerly shelves and never leave, but there are certain reads that we want to pull out time and time again.
+When it comes to books about writing, there are endless guides and manuals that can teach you what to do—and what not to do.
+Many books find their way onto our writer’s shelves and never leave.
+But there are those best books on writing that we want to pull out time and time again.
 We’ve put together a list of five books on writing—the five we can’t get enough of.

-1. The Situation and the Story: The Art of Personal Narrative,Vivian Gornick
+1. The Situation and the Story: The Art of Personal Narrative, by Vivian Gornick

 Having taught in M.F.A. programs for 15 years, Gornick knows a thing or two about telling a story that accomplishes multiple goals: Letting your experiences shape the reader’s experience, sharing transformative events that in turn transform others, and, hopefully, delivering some wisdom, insight, or knowledge that only you can provide to the reader.

 This short book reads as if written just for you—the writer who is ready to show and not tell, who is committed to a tale but needs to be pushed that one step farther.
 Gornick’s accessible writing makes her equal parts friend and teacher.
-The Situation and the Story is a book you’ll revisit over the years as your writing continues to evolve.
+The Situation and the Story is a book on writing you’ll revisit over the years as your writing continues to evolve.

-2. On Writing Well, William Zinsser
+2. On Writing Well, by William Zinsser

 Best of all, Zinsser offers specific sections on how to write about people, places, sports, business, the arts, and yourself.
-So, regardless of your writing topic or where you are in your writing journey, you’ll find a number of useful tips and instructions to turn average prose into tight, clean paragraphs.
+So, regardless of your writing topic or where you are in your writing journey, you’ll find a number of useful writing tips and instructions to turn average prose into tight, clean paragraphs.

-3. Writing Down the Bones, Natalie Goldberg
+3. Writing Down the Bones, by Natalie Goldberg

 Natalie Goldberg is committed to what she calls writing practice, which bases its model on the Zen study of the mind.
 Such introspective study allows us to ask ourselves big and small questions and tap into authentic answers for both.

-She is quick to acknowledge that not everyone wants to write the next great American novel, but we all have an urge to write, to communicate who we are and how we feel.
+She is quick to acknowledge that not everyone wants to write the next great American novel.
+But we all have an urge to write, to communicate who we are and how we feel.
 We all have stories to tell, and whether they’re for public consumption or simply for ourselves, the urge is still there and should be acted upon.